 - When you have a 16, you can choose to “stand” instead of “hit”, unlike the dealer who always has to choose to “hit”.

-The basic strategy of blackjack consists of a series of rules that determine what the best decision is taking into account your hand and dealer’s upcard to obtain the greatest possible game advantage in the long term.
+The basic strategy of blackjack consists of a series of rules that determine what the best decision is in a given context.
+The strategy takes into account your hand and the dealer’s upcard to obtain the greatest possible game advantage in the long term.

 To understand the basic strategy of blackjack, we classify the dealer’s card as follows depending on its value: